hackerhouseparis/abie/README.md

 ## Intro

-Abie Fund is a DAO that includes a voting system based on "liquid democracy".
+Abie Fund is a DAO that includes a voting system based on liquid democracy (delegative model).
 The community vote triggers a transaction to the beneficiary.
 We vote when a proposal is submitted or when someone asks for membership (Sybil-proof).

+Liquid democracy allows participants that don't have any device or Internet access to vote on each incoming proposal, and therefore increase the participation rate.

-## Use cases
+## Main use cases

-* A group of people that want to fund initiatives for one specific cause
+* A community that wants to fund initiatives for one specific and global cause
-* A transparent common account, easy to manage and ridiculously easy to deploy and configure quickly
+* A group of people or orgs that need to raise fund in emergency
-* A corporate brand that would allow its customers to directly manage the funds allocated to certain objectives
+* A brand that allows its customers to directly manage the funds allocated to certain objectives
 * A city hall that would give more decision power to people on one specific project
-* A group of friends trading together, voting every week to adjust their collective investment

-They can all use Abie to **take collective decisions and actions in an intuitive and easy way**.
+They can all use Abie to **take collective decisions and actions in an intuitive and easy way**.:sparkles:

 ## Implemented Features

 * Enable external donations (including anon)
+* Any donor can request membership
 * Anyone can submit a proposal
 * The vote of the community triggers the transaction to the beneficiary
-* Any donor can request membership
 * Members have one right to vote each proposal or membership request
 * As the vote follow the rules of liquid democracy, you can choose (or become) a delegate
 * You can switch delegate or switch to direct democracy at anytime